sodabubblewine/sodabubblewine.github.io/README.md

 , pop2 = stack => pop(pop(stack))
 , pairUp=stack=>push(pop2(stack),pair(secondOf(stack),topOf(stack)));
 ```
-> For those familiar with stack operations in other circumstances, it may be strange to take a functional view of stacks: popping a stack returns a stack without its top, it doesn't change the state of some stack accessible outside of a the scope of the current executing function.
+> For those familiar with stack operations in other circumstances, it may be strange to take a functional view of stacks: popping a stack returns a stack without its top, it doesn't change the state of some stack accessible outside of the scope of the current executing function.

 Now all that is left is to break the encoder into a function that gets the ball rolling with an empty stack and one that takes a string and a stack and gets to work: